Saifuddin80/Traveler_BS/README.md

 The carousel automatically transitions between images with a 5-second interval, but users can also manually navigate between slides.
 Cards for Travel Packages:

 Travel packages are displayed in responsive Bootstrap cards that adjust based on screen size.
-Each card includes an image, title, brief description, and a "Book Now" button.
+Each card includes an image, title, short description, and a "Book Now" button.
 The use of shadow-lg class adds a soft shadow for better visual hierarchy.
 Unique Bootstrap Features Implemented:

 #Navbar: